 Reconnaissance: Identification of the target

 There are basically two types of attacks: targeted and mass attacks.
 Killchain is mainly about targeted attacks.
 First, the target is chosen.
 As much information as possible is collected to find out how the company is set up and if there are gaps that could be used for intrusion.
-In focus, are usually employees that share a lot of information about themselves: contact details, job titles, holiday plans and more.
+Attacker usually focus on employees that share a lot of information about themselves: contact details, job titles, holiday plans and more.
 Once the right vulnerability has been found, the next step is taken.

 Weaponization: Preparing the attack

-The attacker selects a suitable tool depending on the desired goal and the planned procedure – if possible it should be perfidious.
+The attacker selects a suitable tool depending on the desired goal and the planned procedure – if possible, it should be stealthy.
 Often an encryption trojan is the best solution, which keeps itself covered at first and collects further information.
-Many of these codes are freely available in darknet.
+Many of these codes are freely available on the darknet.

-In this phase the criminal has to choose a distribution channel.
-The criminal can use a CD-ROM, an USB-stick, or the classic email.
-Particularly popular are phishing e-mails that either link to a malicious website or contain an infected document that the recipient is supposed to open.
-The advantage of the phishing method takes us directly to the next step.
+In this phase, the criminal has to choose a distribution channel.
+The criminal can use a CD-ROM, a USB stick or the classic email.
+Particularly popular are phishing e-mails that either link to a malicious website or contain an infected document the recipient is supposed to open.
+A successful delivery takes us directly to the next step.

 Exploitation: Detection of security vulnerabilities